Gluing of $n$-cluster tilting subcategories for representation-directed algebras

 \begin{proof} If $T^L\cong \Lab$ and $T^R \cong \DLab$, then Lemma \ref{lemma:uniqfract} implies that $\cP^L=\cP$ and $\cI^R=\cI$.
 Then Theorem \ref{thrm:char} implies that $\cC$ is an $n$-cluster tilting subcategory.

-Assume now that $\cC$ is an $n$-cluster tilting subcategory of $\La$ and we will show $\cP^L=\cP$ (the proof of $\cI^R=\cI$ is similar).
-By Lemma \ref{lemma:uniqfract} it is enough to show that $T^L$ is projective.
-Assume to a contradiction that $T^L$ is not projective.
+Assume now that $\cC$ is an $n$-cluster tilting subcategory of $\La$.
+We will show that $T^L$ is projective (the proof that $T^R$ is injective is similar).
+Assume by way of contradiction that $T^L$ is not projective.
 Then $\pd(T^L) = 1$ by Lemma \ref{lemma:fracturebasic}.
 Hence $\Ext_{\La}^1(T^L,\La)\neq 0$ which contradicts $T^L\in \cC$. \end{proof}

 Proposition \ref{prop:fracluster} motivates the following definition.